 Lake Louise Ice Skating: Everything You Need to Know

-Ice skating on Lake Louise is also tremendous as the Fairmont Chateau Lake Louise maintains the frozen lake.
-The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the whole winter despite conditions on other natural lakes.
+Ice skating on Lake Louise is also tremendous, as the Fairmont Chateau Lake Louise maintains the frozen lake.
+The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating throughout the winter despite conditions on other natural lakes.

 What really sets ice skating at Lake Louise apart from the other lakes is the lake’s atmosphere.
 Around the lakeshore, you can find cozy fires, an ice bar, a horse-drawn sleigh that you can ride, and even an ice castle.
 It’s one of the best reasons to come to Banff in winter, and is always a treat.